BartoliniAndBorderCollies/BartoliniAndBorderCollies/README.md

 - 👋 Hi, I’m @BartoliniAndBorderCollies.
-I’m currently seeking a position as a `Junior Java Developer`.
+I’m currently seeking a position as a `Java Developer`.
 - 👀 I’ve developed a passion for programming and Computer Science, dedicating many hours each day to studying.
 I’m a student at Merito University in Gdańsk, Poland, where I’m studying `Computer Science with a specialization in Software Development`.
 I’m also learning through CodeCademy and Code:Me.
 I’ve been learning `Java since October 2022` under the guidance of a professional developer who serves as my teacher and mentor.
 I continue to learn Java by developing apps and receiving code reviews from my mentor.
 - 🔭 For the past six years, I have been part of an IT team responsible for the development of a commercial project called ‘Vincent Web API’.
 This application, designed for pricing windows and doors, is used by 90% of window companies in Norway and Sweden.
 - 🌱 Since February 2024, I have also been learning HTML5 & CSS3, JavaScript + React at the Code:Me Foundation.